EquiMed logo.

 Treatment

-Mosquito bites are often treated with corticosteroid preparations, and, in severe cases, with a short course of steroids.
-A veterinarian will recommend what will work best for a particular horse.
+Mosquito bites are treated with corticosteroid preparations, and, in severe cases, with a short course of steroids.
+A veterinarian will recommend what will work best for your particular horse.

 Dig Deeper